Skip to main content

 Certified practice prescribing requirements

 RN(C)s who wish to add prescribing to their practice must successfully complete BCCNM-approved education to prescribe medications, within their certified practice designation, in employer-approved practice settings, and for specific client populations.
 RN(C)s who prescribe must fulfill all Quality Assurance requirements.
 Adding prescribing to your practice is optional, not mandatory.
+Note, it may be necessary for you to obtain an MSP number to ensure safe prescribing (see MSP enrollment).

 RN(C)s who wish to add prescribing to their practice must first: